thanhhaudev/thanhhaudev/README.md

 ## Hi there, I'm Hau 👋
-I’m currently working as a backend developer and can whip up a basic frontend with a little magic from Google.
+I’m currently working as a backend developer, but on the side, I can also whip up a basic frontend with a little magic from Google 🪄.

 <!--START_SECTION:waka-->
 **I'm a Night 🦉**